Fish in the Sea

 Mahi-Mahi: Coat the fish with olive oil, S&P, lime juice and fresh cilantro.
 Let it sit for @ 20 mins to come up to room temperature before grilling.
 Grill according to thickness.

-Shrimp : Use at least 21-30 count.
-De-vein and peel shrimp.
+Shrimp: Use at least 21-30 count.
+De-vein and peel shrimp and rinse.
 Toss with S&P, paprika, red pepper flakes, 2 cloves fresh garlic, olive oil.
-Let marinate for about 30 mins.
+Let it marinate for about 30 mins.
 Grill or sauté in sauce pan until the shrimp is an opaque pink color (about 3 mins per side).
-Serve with rice, couscous, or on top of salad greens.
+Serve with rice, grits, or on top of salad greens.

 Salmon: Coat fish with olive oil, old bay, dill, S&P, fresh lemon juice.
 Let it sit for @ 20 mins to come up to room temperature before grilling.
 Grill according to thickness.